-Effective January 1, 2024, the minimum wage in Delaware for youth ages 14-17 is \$13.25/hour before any deductions are made for taxes or benefits.
-Delaware's minimum hourly wage will increase to \$15.00/hour on January 1, 2025.
+The minimum wage in Delaware for youth ages 14-17 is \$15.00/hour before any deductions are made for taxes or benefits.

 However, if you have a job where customers regularly give tips, your employer may pay you as little as \$2.23/hour.
 Tips may not be taken or retained by an employer except as required by law.
 Tip pooling is permitted (under certain circumstances) in an amount not to exceed 15% of the actual tips received by the employee.